Vinyl Fence Calculator

 Estimating our required vinyl fence components

 Now that we know the variables we need to consider, we can now proceed to calculate the quantities of each fence component needed to complete our fence.
 First, let us imagine a portion of the fence.
 To build a span of the prefab fence, we need two columns to support either side of the panels.
 On top of the fence, we need to fix everything in place with a tie beam.
 There are other configurations of prefab fences out there, but this is one of the most straightforward designs we can consider.

 With that in mind, we can say that, for one span of our fence, we would need two columns and a tie beam.
 However, by adding another span, we can see that two adjacent spans share one common column.
-By extending further, we can understand what happens, and how we should consider the rest of the fence.
+By extending further, we can understand what happens and how we should consider the rest of the fence.
 Therefore, a span is from the center of a column to the center of the next column.
-To be more precise, we can now consider the span to have a halves of a column at each end of the panel.
+To be more precise, we can now consider the span to have a half of a column at each end of the panel.
 This is expressed in the equation below:

 span length = 1/2 × (column width) + panel length + 1/2 × (column width)